 PATCH MANAGER provides a powerful solution for the management of your data center floor space, rack space, IT assets, energy and other resources with integrated end-to-end connectivity management capabilities.

-Campus and Outside Plant Fiber Network Management
+Outside Plant Fiber Network Management

 PATCH MANAGER is fully GIS-enabled and gives clear insight into the purpose and usage of all your assets.
 With realistic template-based modeling that maps one-to-one with the actual infrastructure, our software is a powerful application for managing connectivity in a simple yet effective manner.

-Office Network Infrastructure Management
+Office Network and Building Infrastructure Management

 - OIDC OpenID Connect is an extension to the OAuth standard that provides for exchanging Authentication data between an identity provider (IdP) and a service provider (SP) and does not require credentials to be passed from the Identity Provider to the application.